-The classification of total engineering costs to research and development expense and cost of services for the years ended December 31, 2022 and 2021 was (in thousands):
+The classification of total engineering costs to research and development expense and cost of services for the years ended December 31, 2023 and 2022 was (in thousands):

 Years ended December 31,

-2022 2 2021
+2023 2022

-Research and development expense \$ 9,234 \$ 9,259
+Research and development expense \$ 9,124 \$ 9,234

-Cost of services and other 1,260 1,210
+Cost of services and other 1,273 1,260

-Total engineering costs \$ 10,494 \$ 10,469
+Total engineering costs \$ 10,397 \$ 10,494

-Total engineering costs were \$10.5 million in both 2021 and 2022.
-As a percentage of total revenue, total engineering costs increased from 62% in 2021 to 66% in 2022.
+Total engineering costs decreased 1% from \$10.5 million in 2022 to \$10.4 million in 2023.
+As a percentage of total revenue, total engineering costs decreased from 66% in 2022 to 57% in 2023.

-Our engineering headcount decreased slightly from 49 in 2021 to 46 in 2022.
-We believe our engineering organization was adequately staffed as of December 31, 2022.
+Our engineering headcount decreased slightly from 46 in 2022 to 42 in 2023.
+In addition, we recently took additional actions that reduced engineering headcount by approximately 10%.
+We believe our engineering organization is adequately staffed.

 As we described in the Part I-Business of this Form 10-K, we intend to introduce new products that will allow us to offer more complete biometrics solutions.
 We believe this strategy will allow us to sell more software into biometrics systems projects in order to grow our revenue.
 Our preference is to develop such products internally, however to the extent we are unable to do that, we may purchase or license technologies from third parties.
 We anticipate that we will continue to focus our future research and development activities on enhancing existing products and developing new products.
-We expect research and development expenses to increase in absolute dollars, but to decrease as a percentage of net revenues.
+We expect research and development expenses to decrease in absolute dollars and as a percentage of revenues in the next year and then to increase in absolute dollars in proceeding years.